Accelerynt-Security/Guardicore-ThreatIntel/README.md

 For any technical questions, please contact info@arbalasystems.com.

 This playbook will pull the domain names and IPs from the threat intelligence that Guardicore shares every Sunday.
-It will create Azure Sentinel Threat Intelligence Indicators with the information by posting to the tiIndicators API.
+It will create Azure Sentinel Threat Intelligence Indicators with the information gathered and send it to the tiIndicators API.
 This playbook is configured to run every Monday morning at 6:00 AM EST.

 The Guardicore Cyber Threat Intelligence Service [Feed](https://threatintelligence.guardicore.com/download-guardicore-cyber-threat-intelligence-data) is part of the their [Cyber Threat Intelligence Platform](https://threatintelligence.guardicore.com/).